ibm-cloud-docs/watson-assistant/web-chat-security.md

 1. In the **Your public key** field, paste your public key.

     {{site.data.keyword.conversationshort}} uses the public key to verify that incoming messages originate from your website.
-Any messages that are not signed with the proper private key are rejected.

 1. In your website HTML, update the web chat embed script to specify the JWT you generated.
 This token is used to sign each message sent from your website.